mt2017-tartu-shared-task/nmt-system-B/README.md

   2. Baseline: "__All Community languages are equally important in the European Parliament : all Parliament's documents will be published in all the official languages of the European Union ( EU ) and each member of the European Parliament .__"

+- The baseline model left the part about "__has the right to speak...__" out.

 More details: [report2](https://github.com/mt2017-tartu-shared-task/nmt-system-B/blob/master/reports/milestone2.pdf)

 ## Final system